 However, if you’re planning on living in your new build home for a number of years, it’s likely that you won’t notice this small drop in value.
 Like all financial investments, the value of a property can go up or down, but if you take a long-term approach you can usually time it right and avoid any significant losses.

 The best way to avoid your new build property losing value is to do your research.
-Look into what sort of price similar older homes in the area are selling for, how much more expensive a new build is and how house prices in general have grown in the area of the past few years.
+Look into what sort of price similar older homes in the area are selling for, how much more expensive a new build is and how house prices, in general, have grown in the area over the past few years.

 Luckily, though, housing trends like this might not have that much impact if you are taking a longer-term view.
 For example, new build properties have the benefit of being more energy efficient, making them cheaper to run and more environmentally friendly.